fido-device-onboard/pri-fidoiot/demo/device/README.md

   There is no default configured.
 Provide value `./device.pem` to use the existing default EC-256 key-pair.

+- `fido.iot.device.service.info.mtu`

+  Maximum MTU Size for ServiceInfo that owner can send to the device.
+  If not set, default MTU size of 1300 bytes will be used for ServiceInfo transfers to device.

 # Starting the Device service

 ```